Grace Reid

-Grace Elizabeth Reid (born 9 May 1996) is a Scottish diver representing Scotland and Great Britain, and specialising in 1 metre and 3 metre springboard disciplines.
-She is a double gold medalist at both the European Championships and the Commonwealth Games, and a three-time national champion.
+Grace Elizabeth Reid (born 9 May 1996) is a Scottish former diver who represented Scotland and Great Britain, and specialising in 1 metre and 3 metre springboard disciplines.
+She is a world championship silver medallist in the 1 metre springboard, twice a world medallist in the 3 metre mixed synchronised 3 metre springboard discipline, a double gold medallist at both the European Championships and the Commonwealth Games (once each in individual and springboard events in both cases) as well as a multiple minor medallist in both those events, the European Games and the FINA Diving World Cup.
+Domestically, Reid is a three-time national champion.

 Career

 At the 2010 Commonwealth Games, representing Scotland she competed in the Women's 3 metre springboard, aged only 14.
 At the 2014 Commonwealth Games, she competed in the Women's 1 metre springboard and Women's 3 metre springboard events.
 At her third Games, the 2018 Commonwealth Games held at Gold Coast, Reid won gold in the 1 metre springboard the first Scottish female diver to win a medal at the games.
 Four years later in Birmingham, paired with James Heatly she won her second Commonwealth title in the mixed 3 metre synchronised springboard event, came 4th in the women's 1 metre springboard event and 8th in the women's 3 metre springboard event.